-Anyone preparing for teacher licensure (a process controlled by the colleges of education) who considers knowing one’s subject to be as important as knowing the pedagogical techniques is ridiculed.
+Anyone preparing for teacher licensure (a process controlled by the colleges of education and thus clearly a conflict of interest) who considers knowing one’s subject to be as important as knowing approved pedagogical techniques is ridiculed.
 “You’re all wrapped up in content,” the professors of education sneer, as if knowing your subject has nothing to do with being a teacher.

 Advanced degrees in Education are even more farcical.
-When compared to other, more legitimate, fields of study, it would be charitable to describe a mastership or doctorate, especially in Educational Administration, as a joke.
+When compared to other, more legitimate, fields of study, it would be charitable to describe an Education mastership or doctorate – especially in Educational Administration – as a joke.
 Consider what may be required for a Ph.D. in molecular biology, mathematics, or history, and then reflect that a dissertation for the same degree in Education is usually the production of an unelucidated chart of the answers to a standardized questionnaire.
 The task of acquiring, distributing, collecting, and tabulating this “dissertation” could be easily performed in six weeks by a reasonably energetic tenth-grader.

 The processes of hiring and retention do not bend toward acquiring and advancing good teachers.